Colon Cancer Treatment Cost in India

 - Type of Treatment

 Many times, the best option might include more than one type of treatment.
 Surgery, alone or with other treatments, is used to treat most uterine cancers.
 The cost associated with each type of treatment is different.
-IndiCure recommends you to understand the options by consulting our expert oncologists.
+MediTraWell recommends you to understand the options by consulting our expert oncologists.

 - Number of Chemotherapy and Radiation Cycles